What’s new for: CountyLink

-2014-2015 county, tribal service agreements summary available online
+Legislative summary available online

 'Follow' DHS page on Facebook

-The Minnesota Department of Human Services has launched a new departmentwide Facebook page that will feature a variety of content helping to share the DHS mission.
+The Minnesota Department of Human Services has a departmentwide Facebook page that will feature a variety of content helping to share the DHS mission.
 DHS invites Facebook users to share constructive ideas, information, opinions and stories.
 Social media guidelines and links to all official DHS social media accounts can be found in the social media statement.

 Sign up for email subscription to News from DHS